sreerammc/InfluxIDE/README.md

 - Verify InfluxDB server is running
 - Check host, port, and API key
 - Ensure database exists and is accessible
+- **Authentication Method**: This app only supports API Key authentication, not OAuth/SAML

 #### Build Issues
 - Clean and rebuild: `mvn clean package`